Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 ### Error types{#types}

 Error types help you categorize the messages that your application produces.
-You can handle messages differently within your application or with your logging infrastructure based on the message's type.
+You can handle messages differently within your application or with your logging infrastructure based on the message type.

 Properly setting the error type can also help you make sure that a proper HTTP status code is returned from a REST API call.
 The following error types are defined in the Xomega Framework.